Low-code vs. no-code app development

 - Uses visual building tools that may require minimal backend code.

-- Organisations can maintain some flexibility with app customisation and updates.
+- Organizations can maintain some flexibility with app customization and updates.

 Pros of no-code development

 - People with zero coding skills can use no-code development to build and launch apps.

 - Reduces costs since apps can be built in-house with zero coding know-how.

 - Uses visual building tools that require zero backend code.

 - Build and launch apps quickly and easily to get in front of customers fast.

 Cons of low-code development

 - Basic coding skills—or access to someone with coding skills—may be necessary to develop web and mobile apps.